|Alfred Harmsworth, Viscount Rothermere|

 The real power of the principle seems to have become apparent after Harmsworth commissioned a series of articles 'The Invasion of 1910' for his Daily Mail outlining a possible German attack on Britain.
 This, entirely fictional account, was accompanied by fake posters warning the public of the foul Germans and even salesmen dressed as German soldiers parading through central London.
 At the time there was not the slightest argument between Britain and Germany, but by 1914, they were at war, leading to the accusation that "Other than the Kaiser nothing has done more to bring about the war than the Daily Mail".
 The 'Invasion' stories, and the subsequent war, were hugely successful for Harmsworth's sales and brought him immense wealth.

 From then on, The Mail has carried on a vigorous and ever-changing campaign against some supposed enemy or other; Jews, Italians and foreigners in general.
 It has often been characterised as the 'Daily Hate'.
-In the 1920s it turned on supposed communists and in 1924 the Daily Mail produced the entirely fake 'Zinoviev letter', which indicated that British Communists were planning violent revolution.
-This is generally see as a significant factor in the defeat of Ramsay MacDonald's mildly socialist Labour Party in the general election, held four days later.
+In the 1920s it turned on supposed communists and in 1924 the Daily Mail produced the entirely fake 'Zinoviev letter', which suggested that British Communists were planning violent revolution.
+This is generally seen as a significant factor in the defeat of Ramsay MacDonald's mildly socialist Labour Party in the general election, held four days later.

 At the same time, many people have aspects of their lives which are not at all satisfactory.
 So, to offer an explanation for their ills by blaming them on some, almost always imaginary, enemy is highly appealing.
 In this way, the would-be Harmsworth doesn't actually need any followers to get started – create the hate, and they'll come to you.